apache/flink/docs/dev/local_execution.md

 The execution on Java Collections using the `CollectionEnvironment` is a low-overhead approach for executing Flink programs.
 Typical use-cases for this mode are automated tests, debugging and code re-use.

-Users can use algorithms implemented for batch processing also for cases that are more interactive.
+Users can use algorithms implemented for batch processing as well as for cases that are more interactive.
 A slightly changed variant of a Flink program could be used in a Java Application Server for processing incoming requests.

 **Skeleton for Collection-based execution**

 {% highlight java %}
 public static void main(String[] args) throws Exception {
-    // initialize a new Collection-based execution environment final ExecutionEnvironment env = new CollectionEnvironment();
+    // initialize a new Collection-based execution environment final ExecutionEnvironment env = ExecutionEnvironment.createCollectionsEnvironment();

     DataSet<User> users = env.fromCollection( /* get elements from a Java Collection */);